-After each group performs their scene, read I Lost My Tooth! or Who is the Mystery Reader? and have readers explore the importance of illustrations.
+After each group performs their scene, read I Lost My Tooth! and have readers explore the importance of illustrations.
 How would the story be different without the art?
 In what ways does it enhance the story?
 What "Easter eggs" (hidden elements) can they find?

-Post-Reading Activity someBody/wanted/but/so Chart
+Post-Reading Activity

+SOMEBODY / WANTED / BUT / SO CHART

-Use a graphic organizer to help readers identify basic literary elements, as well as major plot points, of I Lost My Tooth! or Who is the Mystery Reader?
+Use a graphic organizer to help readers identify basic literary elements, as well as major plot points, of I Lost My Tooth!